 - reduce performance anxiety

-The focus of counseling sessions will be helping you reduce anxiety about sexual situations and improve communication between you and your sexual partner about any sexual concerns.
+The focus of counseling sessions will be helping you reduce anxiety about sexual situations and improving communication between you and your sexual partner about any sexual concerns.

-You can also discuss ways to include ED treatments into your sex life.
+You can also discuss ways to include ED treatments in your sex life.

-After lifestyle modifications, Kahn says PDE5 inhibitors are the second approach to ED treatment.
+Kahn says that after lifestyle modifications, PDE5 inhibitors are the second approach to ED treatment.